ux-studies/summer-2021/results/README.md

 # results

-Results of user study sessions include the task recordings, task times, and magic keys.
+Results of user study sessions are organized by participant number and include the task recordings, task times, and magic keys.

 Overview of instructions:
 - Upload study task recordings in the corresponding participant folder.